folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 #### Adding a license created in the Licenses app to an agreement

-Note: If the license you link to the agreement has amendments present, once you link the license the Amendments also display.
+Note: If the license you link to the agreement has amendments present, once you link the license the amendments also display.
 They also need to have a status in relation to the agreement set.
 This is important as it is the combination of the applicable (controlling) licenses and amendments that dictate the terms that apply to the agreement.